Become a Cultural Mentor

 Email a group of incoming students, welcoming them to CSU, answering questions they may have, responding promptly, and keeping in touch throughout the summer.

-Help at several activities happening each day and night during Orientation Week
+- Helping at night activities during Orientation Week

-Lead small groups of students for shopping trips and other fun trips
+- Lead shopping trips and other fun trips

 Throughout the Semester:

-- Attend monthly Cultural Mentor meetings throughout the semester
+- Attend monthly Cultural Mentor meetings on the second Tuesday of each month throughout the semester

-- Volunteer at ISSS spring events, such as Football 101, Fall Break trips, Weekend in the Mountains, and more.
+- Volunteer at ISSS fall events, such as Football 101, Weekend in the Mountains, and more.

-- Brainstorm, organise, advertise, and lead at least two interest group activities during the semester.
+- Brainstorm, organize, advertise, and lead at least one activity each month.

 - Invite questions from your mentee group and answer them in a positive and professional manner.

-- Stay updated about the programs offered by International Students and Scholar Services and send out personal emails to remind your mentees about such events.
+- Stay updated about the programs offered by International Students and Scholar Services and send out personal messages to remind your mentees about such events.

-- Have tonnes of fun getting to know people from around the world!
+- Have tons of fun getting to know people from around the world!

 - Become a recognisable leader within the international community at Colorado State University